 GHS has a full and varied programme of Inset days and evenings.
 Recent Inset has focused on such issues as Assessment for Learning (particularly in developing effective ‘learner responses’); Literacy/Language for Learning; and this year looking at developing a more effective behaviour for learning procedure.

 The school has an outstanding record in encouraging and enabling staff to attend training outside of the institution itself, believing that this helps us to constantly improve our own practice.
 Within the limitations created by cover requirements and funding, the school believes that external courses and meetings help to continually bring in fresh ideas to the school.

 Mr J Dudman-Jones and Mr P Mather are members of Learnus; this is a community dedicated to bringing educators and those who specialize in the study of the brain, the mind and behaviour together in order to use the insights gained from high quality research to improve and enrich learning for all.
 Jeremy is on the Learnus Council and trains teachers/school staff, not just our cohorts but also in terms of going out into other schools providing external training, most recently at Ruislip High School who hosted an event titled ‘The Teenage Brain’ and attracted over 300 school staff from across London.

 Further Degrees and Qualifications

 The school has an excellent record of funding/partially funding applications for further courses, including MA degrees, NPQML , NPQSL, NPQH, and the Ambition School Leadership.
-We have four staff starting such programmes this year.
+We have around four staff starting such programmes each year.

-We currently we have five staff either continuing with or beginning higher level degree courses in order to enhance the educational experiences of our students.
+We also have staff either continuing with or beginning higher level degree courses in order to enhance the educational experiences of our students.